 I started this blog in 2014 after I retired as a place to put ideas of many sorts online.
 At the same time, because I had papers in multiple specialities, I decided to make an online archive too, an idea I heard first from Martin Groetschel when digitization had just begun to be used widely.
 I set up this personal website at Brown University to do both.
 This archive is still live, accessible wby clicking the other items in the "navbar" at the top of the page.

 In 2021 I approached the American Mathematical Society to see if they were interested in collecting expanded versions of some of my posts as a book.
 I worked at that time with their editor Eriko Hironaka.
 Although there was some disagreement, I shortened controversial parts and Numbers and the World: Essays on Math and Beyond was published in 2023.
 But I continued to play around with ideas and continued the blog.
-Below are my posts excluding those that appeared in my book. (pdfs of the old posts are HERE.)
+To the side are my posts, plus links to the old ones included in my book.
 I have also posted here the final draft of the book as I submitted it to the AMS HERE, including my submission for the cover that date from my and my student's work in the late 1990's.
 Needless to say, the book is also available at the pirate Russian website genesis.

 CAUTION: Some posts have mathematical formulas in them that require "mathjax" to display properly.
 If you access the blog via https, they may not display.
 Please use http.